kelvin-ksl/Watchdog/README.md

 # Watchdog
---It is a script written in python to monitor the activities carried out in a folder and subfolders
+- It is a script written in python to monitor the activities carried out in a folder and subfolders

---.To run this script, you need to run this command
+- .To run this script, you need to run this command

 pip install watchdog